galtrold/propeller.mvc/README.md

 ### 1.1 Basic mapping
 The mapping takes place inside the Constructor method where the ```SetProperty()``` method dictates which property to map.
 This method returns a configuration object enabling multiple configurations on the same property by chaining.

-The first configuration method is the ```Map()``` method and is the minimal configuration needed.
+The first configuration method is the ```Map()``` method and is the only required configuration.
 It simply maps the property with the Sitecore template field Id, like this:

 ```cs
 SetProperty(p => p.Affiliation).Map(new ID("{EE444D4A-7FDF-4D94-8ABA-6054A898E721}"));
 ```
 This mapping only registers the field Id together with the ViewModel property.
-This means that the ViewModel properties remain null/empty but you can use the ViewModels ```Render()``` in the Razor view to output the content in html.
+This means that the ViewModel properties remain null/empty but you can use the ViewModels ```Render()``` in the Razor view to output the content as html.

 ### 1.2 Include values
-If you want to populate the ViewModel with actual data, the configuration system provides at method for this to happen automatically.
+If you want to populate the ViewModel with actual data, the configuration system provides at method automating this.
 The configuration method is called ```Include()```.
 ```cs
 SetProperty(p => p.Affiliation).Map(new ID("{EE444D4A-7FDF-4D94-8ABA-6054A898E721}")).Include();
 ```